mdupont315/cart-react-frontend/README.md

-Cart Page have all that product which you want to buy.
-In Product Page you have to click on add to cart.
-Product will added in cart Page.
+The cart Page has all the products you want to buy.
+On the Product Page, you have to click on add to cart.
+The product will be added to the cart Page.
 A cart page is an essential part of an e-commerce website.
-It is the page where users can pile up what they want to buy from the website and then simply checkout by paying online.
+It is the page where users can pile up what they want to buy from the website and then simply check out by paying online.
 To comprehend what a cart page does, think of it as a normal shopping cart in a store.